rticommunity/rticonnextdds-dpse-examples/AdminConsole/README.md

 ## How to Publish to Topic

-After you have joined the domain with the profile "DemoLibrary::MicroAdministration" you can subscribe to the Topic.
+After you have joined the domain with the profile "DemoLibrary::MicroAdministration" you can publish to the Topic.

 First you need to run the subscriber application.
 You can use the subscriber based on RTI Connext Micro found in the folder "connext_micro" or the